 The clubs serve several functions: Traditionally, Basque society is matrilineal — women run the show at home.
 These provide a men's night out.
 It's also a place where friends who've known each other since grade school can enjoy quality time together, speaking Basque, and savoring traditional ways in an ever faster world.
 And, it's a place where men cook together and celebrate the famed Basque culinary traditions.

-While much of the Basque region is in France, most of the land, industry, and people are in Spain.
+While much of Basque region is in France, most of the land, industry, and people are in Spain.
 And many consider Spanish Basque culture to be feistier and more colorful than that of the more integrated French Basques.

-The leading tourist destination in Spain's Basque country is San Sebastian.
-Shimmering above its breathtaking bay, elegant and prosperous San Sebastián — or Donostia as locals call their town — is your best home base for exploring Basque country.
+The leading tourist destination in Spain's Basque Country is San Sebastián.
+Shimmering above its breathtaking bay, elegant and prosperous San Sebastián — or Donostia as locals call their town — is your best home base for exploring Basque Country.

-With its romantic setting on the sea, lively old town, and its soaring statue of Christ gazing over the city, San Sebastián has a mini–Rio de Janeiro aura.
+With its romantic setting on the sea, lively Old Town, and its soaring statue of Christ gazing over the city, San Sebastián has a mini–Rio de Janeiro aura.

 By the turn of the 20th century, San Sebastián was the toast of the belle époque, and a leading resort for Europe's beautiful people.
-Hotels, theaters and casinos flourished.
-Even the anti-Basque dictator of Spain, Franco, enjoyed 35 summers here in a place he was sure to call not Donostia but San Sebastián.
+Hotels, theaters, and casinos flourished.
+Even the anti-Basque dictator of Spain, Franco, enjoyed 35 summers here in a place he was sure to call not "Donostia," but "San Sebastián."

-Local guide, Itsaso Petrikorena, is joining me so my window shopping will take on some meaning such as the importance of salted cod.
+Local guide Itsaso Petrikorena is joining me so my window shopping will take on some meaning, such as the importance of salted cod.

 But there are plenty of taste treats you can eat right now.
 Shops show how, with the fertile land, Basque cuisine is rich and varied.

 As is the case in more and more countries, low key shops cater to the needs of locals who enjoy marijuana legally by growing it at home.
 If this variety of plant appeals, just ask for the proper seeds…and some grow lamps…maybe a handbook for this new niche in the gardening market…and then perhaps get the latest on just the right liquid fertilizer.

 The Old Town's main square, lined with inviting café tables today, is where bullfights used to be held.
 Balconies still sport their seat numbers.
 Above it all the seal of San Sebastián shows a merchant ship — a reminder of the Basque Country's rich seafaring heritage.

-[29 pinch-oes] San Sebastian is famous for its many bars offering a dazzling array of tapas, called Pinxos in Basque.
-Basically you belly up to the bar, point to what you like, and munch away.
+San Sebastián is famous for its many bars offering a dazzling array of tapas.
+They're called pintxos in Basque.
+Basically, you belly up to the bar, point to what you like, and munch away.

-Zurito (tthhoo ree toe) is a small beer (in Basque).
+Zurito is a small beer in Basque.
 Don't worry, they'll keep track of what you eat and drink.
-It's rude to put dirty napkins on the counter.
-They belong on the floor.
+It's rude to put dirty napkins on the counter; they belong on the floor.
 No matter how much you like a place, save room for the next bar.
 You want to be mobile…that's part of the fun.

 Wandering the streets, you see there's a political edge to the graffiti.
 This poster shows Basque separatists doing time in Spanish prisons for violent activities.

 Certain pubs have separatist sympathies.
 You'll know by the photos of prisoners and political murals on the walls.
-While the struggle for Basque independence is in a relatively calm stage with the vast majority opposing violent tactics, there are still underlying tensions between Spain and those among the Basques who aspire to more autonomy.
+While the struggle for Basque independence is in a relatively calm stage, with the vast majority opposing violent tactics, there are still underlying tensions between Spain and those among the Basques who aspire to more autonomy.

 An hour's drive takes us to Guernica.
-The market town of Guernica has a work-a-day feel — typical of this region which is one of Spain's most industrial.
+The market town of Guernica has a workaday feel — typical of this region, which is one of Spain's most industrial.

 In the adjacent assembly chamber, historic portraits of Basque lords surround today's representatives.
 And high above, a medieval lord swears allegiance to the almost sacred book of Basque laws.

 In the next room, a stained glass ceiling causes Basque hearts to stir.
-A sage leader standing under that venerated oak tree holds the "Old Law" which provided structure to Basque society for centuries.
+A sage leader standing under that venerated oak tree holds the "Old Law," which provided structure to Basque society for centuries.
 Around him are groups representing the traditional Basque livelihoods: sailors and fishermen, miners and steelworkers, and farmers.
 And it's all set in a classic Basque landscape.

-Nearby, the city of Bilbao, has recently been transformed from a gritty steel town to a happening cultural center like no other Spanish city.
+Nearby, the city of Bilbao has recently been transformed from a gritty steel town to a happening cultural center like no other Spanish city.
 Entire sectors of the industrial city's long-depressed port have been cleared away to allow for new construction.
 This bridge is part of what's now a delightfully people-friendly riverfront.

-Bilbao's Old Town is worth a stroll.
+Bilbao's Old Town is well worth a stroll.
 You'll find tall buildings and narrow lanes lined with thriving shops and tapas bars.

-While its art collection is impressive, it's the building — designed by Frank Gehry and opened in 1997 — that's created a stir in the world of architecture and put Bilbao on the travelers' map.
+While its art collection is impressive, it's the building — designed by Frank Gehry and opened in 1997 — that's created a stir in the world of architecture and put Bilbao on the traveler's map.

 Gehry's groundbreaking design helped set a new standard for architecture.
 Using cutting-edge technologies, unusual materials, and daring forms, he created a piece of architectural sculpture that smoothly integrates with its environment.
-With the bridges, pedestrian promenade, and contemporary art complementing the building, it's an engaging ensemble.
+With the bridges, pedestrian promenade, and art all complementing the building, it's an engaging ensemble.

 Gehry was inspired by a variety of visions.
 For instance, to him, the building's multiple forms jostle like a loose crate of bottles.